-Spicing it up for Weight Loss with Turmeric
+Turmeric for Weight Loss

-Turmeric is a spice commonly used in curry, it is a member of the ginger family, and is commonly used dried, usually grounded into a fine powder that has a bright yellow color that can easily stain your hands or cooking utensils, but also gives a nice yellow color to rice and other foods.
+Turmeric is a spice commonly used in curry, it is a member of the ginger family and is commonly used dried, usually grounded into a fine powder that has a bright yellow color that can easily stain your hands or cooking utensils, but also gives a nice yellow color to rice and other foods.

+There has been a lot of research to explore turmeric for weight loss.
 One tbsp. of turmeric contains 29 calories, 0.9g of protein, 0.3g of fat, 6.3g of carbohydrates, 2.0g of fiber, and 0.3g of sugar.
 It also contains B and C vitamins.
 It has many bioactive components with curcumin being the most noteworthy and the one that gives it most of the health properties associated with turmeric.

 Curcumin is a yellow pigment found primarily in turmeric.
 It is a polyphenol that has shown several anti-inflammatory properties, including the ability to increase the amount of antioxidants the body produces and help alleviate various conditions and improve overall health.